Skip to main content

 .else(

-// we only have a single refernce here;
+// we only have a single reference here;

 // so this `myVar` might be inlined